Quantization, dequantization, and distinguished states: The Sorkin-Johnston state, and the star products of (Berezin-)Toeplitz (de)quantization

-\begin{definition} The \defof{Weyl section} of a covector $\phi \in \mathcal{S}^* = \Hom( \mathcal{S}, \Real )$ is
+\begin{definition} The \defof{Weyl section} of a covector $\phi \in \mathcal{S}^* = \operatorname{Hom}( \mathcal{S}, \mathbb{R} )$ is

-\end{definition} In the limit $\hbar \to 0$, the quantization \eqref{eq:WeylGenerator.BTQuantization} and dequantization \eqref{eq:WeylGenerator.BTDequantization} coincide with $\exp( \i \phi )$, which is used in showing that the Weyl map is a strict deformation quantization and also continuous in the classical limit.
+\end{definition} In the limit $\hbar \to 0$, the quantization \eref{eq:WeylGenerator.BTQuantization} and dequantization \eref{eq:WeylGenerator.BTDequantization} coincide with $\exp( \mathrm{i} \phi )$, which is used in showing that the Weyl map is a strict deformation quantization and also continuous in the classical limit.

-Any Toeplitz operator of a Schwartz function $f \in \CinfS( \mathcal{S}, \Complex )$ can also be written in terms of Weyl generators.
-For this, consider the Fourier transform, which is an automorphism on $\CinfS( \mathcal{S}, \Complex )$,
+Any Toeplitz operator of a Schwartz function $f \in \mathrm{C}^\infty_\mathrm{S}( \mathcal{S}, \mathbb{C} )$ can also be written in terms of Weyl generators.
+For this, consider the Fourier transform, which is an automorphism on $\mathrm{C}^\infty_\mathrm{S}( \mathcal{S}, \mathbb{C} )$,

-and its inverse transform (with the volume form $\d{\vol^*}$ on $\mathcal{S}^*$),
+and its inverse transform (with the volume form $\mathrm{dvol}^*$ on $\mathcal{S}^*$),

-Recall that the result \eqref{eq:WeylGenerator.BTDequantization} is related to \eqref{eq:WeylGenerator.BTQuantization} by a Berezin transform.
+Recall that the result \eref{eq:WeylGenerator.BTDequantization} is related to \eref{eq:WeylGenerator.BTQuantization} by a Berezin transform.
 The Weyl quantization is related to ``half'' a Berezin transform, so consider

-Note that the exponential function here is exactly the same as in the dequantization \eqref{eq:WeylGenerator.BTDequantization}.
+Note that the exponential function here is exactly the same as in the dequantization \eref{eq:WeylGenerator.BTDequantization}.
 The Toeplitz operator of $f$ is then